openshift/enhancements/enhancements/network/ingress-nodeport-publishing.md

 The `Private` strategy is not ideal because the administrator becomes responsible for managing Kubernetes Service and possibly other resources to expose the IngressController, and OpenShift is unable to provide any management value (e.g. upgrades, monitoring).

-The `HostNetwork` typically does the job, but has significant operational drawbacks:
+The `HostNetwork` strategy typically does the job, but has significant operational drawbacks:

 1. HA rollouts require node headroom to host new versions.
 Because the IngressController pods use statically defined ports on the host network interface, new revisions of the pods can't be colocated on the same node, requiring either additional nodes for scale-up or a toleration for reducing availability for a scale-down prior to scale-up.
 2. IngressController shards require dedicated sets of nodes.
 Because of the static host port allocation prohibiting colocation, pods of discrete shards of IngressControllers can't live on the same node even when resources might allow it.
 This results in poor utilization.